magnetikonline/docker-acestream-server/README.md

 	- Commence streaming of a given program ID.
 	- ...and optionally start a compatible media player (such as [VLC](https://www.videolan.org/vlc/)) to view stream.

-Since a single HTTP endpoint exposed from the Docker container controls the server _and_ provides the output stream, this provides one of the easier methods for playback of Ace Streams on traditionally unsupported operating systems such as OS X.
+Since a single HTTP endpoint exposed from the Docker container controls the server _and_ provides the output stream, this provides one of the easier methods for playback of Ace Streams on traditionally unsupported operating systems such as macOS.

 ## Building
 To build Docker image: